Memberships & Affiliations

 - In July 2020, UofL joined the Post-Landfill Action Network (PLAN), as UofL’s Sustainability Council hosted PLAN Atlas Fellows over the summer.
-This membership offered benefits for the whole UofL community to tap into the power of the student led, zero-waste movement!
-From July through September 2021, all UofL students, faculty, and staff were encouraged to take advantage of:
+This membership offers benefits for the whole UofL community to tap into the power of the student led, zero-waste movement!
+All UofL students, faculty, and staff are encouraged to take advantage of:

 - One-on-one advising calls with PLAN staff to help create a zero-waste strategy for your event, club, department, etc.

 - Access to a wide variety of zero-waste manuals and digital resources from the Zero Waste Events Guide to Campus Composting

 - A variety of online workshops and trainings to learn more about going zero-waste

 - The opportunity to achieve PLAN Leadership Certification by attending the full training series